cajunwildcat/NMD-Capstone/README.md

 ### Setup (Projector)
 1. Ensure projector is aimed towards the ceiling
 2. Plug your projector into outlet and pc
+3. Select Projector from pc

 ### Setup (Kinect Studio)
 1. Ensure you have a Xbox One Kinect w/USB adapater
 2. Plug the Xbox One Kinect into your PC
 3. Start Kinect Studio V2.0 on your Windows Machine
 4. On the top-left there will be a connect button.
 Press that to connect your Kinect.
+5. Video will start upon pressing the button and show what the Kinect sees.

 ### Setup (Unity) ...continued
 3. Open `HiddenObjectTest.unity` file